Living in Bremen

 Learn or improve a language alongside your studies: You can choose from 600 courses at the Language Center 'Sprachenzrentum (SZHB)'.

 The University of Bremen is a family-friendly university.
-If you have children, you can find all the important information about life on campus with children here.
+If you have children, you can find all the important information about life on campus with children and family here.

 General and additional information on the lists below can be found at Welcome to Bremen.